nmfs-ost/asar/README.md

 <!-- badges: start -->
 <!-- badges: end -->

 This package is currently in development.
+The current working version is asking if you want to overwrite files.
+If you have never ran this before then there are no files to overwrite and the message is inacurrately being thrown.
+Please select 'y' and disregard.
+This will be fixed soon.

 Use this repository as one would a package.
 Download using the directions below and fill in `create_template.R` function with the desired parameters (follow example below) to create a template quarto document to be rendered to create a stock assessment report.